duranajd/journey121-zipCount/README.md

 2. Open the project in Visual Studio or your preferred C# IDE.
 3. Build the project to compile the code.
 4. Run the executable to start the application.
+5. After running the project, you can clean the workspace with ./delete_files.sh

 ## Dependencies